Does Home Insurance Cover Engagement Rings?

 Provide the Appraisal and Proof of Value

-Submit the ring's most recent appraisal, the original purchase receipt and any gemological certifications.
-If the ring is scheduled on your policy, the agreed-upon value speeds up the settlement.
+Provide the ring's most recent appraisal, original purchase receipt and any gemological certifications.
+A scheduled ring settles faster because the agreed value is already on file.

 4. 4